 Although the track is very different to the band’s usual feisty and gutsy sound, this allows Skeletons to stand out as a moody, melancholic and mercurial black sheep; its uniqueness making it all the more an essential listen.

 # 9 – Gold Lion

 The first single from the band’s second album, Gold Lion takes a step back from the frantic punk of Fever to Tell and concentrates instead on a more indie/alternative rock sound.
 The track begins with a measured drum beat, not dissimilar to We Will Rock You, while a gentle acoustic guitar riff – not something usually associated with the band – strums pleasantly along.
-Don’t think for a second that this means the band have sanitized their sound, though; Karen O’s vocals are just as sharp and spiky as ever, and a somewhat White Stripes-inspired post-chorus guitar solo gives the song an impressive theatricality.
+Don’t think for a second that this means the band has sanitized their sound, though; Karen O’s vocals are just as sharp and spiky as ever, and a somewhat White Stripes-inspired post-chorus guitar solo gives the song an impressive theatricality.

-It’s the choruses vocal hook which is the best thing about Gold Lion, though, and it’s surely single-handedly responsible for the track’s consistent use in advertising campaigns.
+It’s the choruses vocal hook that is the best thing about Gold Lion, though, and it’s surely single-handedly responsible for the track’s consistent use in advertising campaigns.
 The “ooh ooh” hook, as well as being ridiculously catchy, brings something really wild to the track.
-There’s something almost tribal and jungle-esque about the hook; which brings to mind a scene where innumerable Amazonian indie goddesses swing in, Tarzan-like, to attack interlopers while triumphantly bellowing the hook like a war-cry.
+There’s something almost tribal and jungle-esque about the hook; which brings to mind a scene where innumerable Amazonian indie goddesses swing in, Tarzan-like, to attack interlopers while triumphantly bellowing the hook like a war cry.
 Indeed, at the time it served almost as a warning to the music industry that Yeah Yeah Yeah’s were back and ready to rock.

 Despite bringing some new and unexpected elements to the band’s sound, Gold Lion remains a firm favorite among fans, and even the most casual of listeners will recognize its superlative hook.